Selma-star/Python-Workshop-Msila-CAA4/README.md

 ## 🎯 Workshop Methodology

 This workshop follows a **"Learning by Doing"** approach.
 Instead of traditional lectures, participants solved real-world problems from day one.
+We used **Google Colab** for instant result and **VSCode** for local development.

 ---